scds/intro-twine/introduction.md

 <!-- Below the video/slides, this is where you put the text version of the page. -->
 ## What is Twine?

 Twine is a free open-source media software created in 2009 by Chris Klimas, a web programmer in Baltimore.
-It's used to create a wide variety of hypertext narratives including games, interactive fiction, stories, websites, quizzes, resources, essays, e-poetry, divination manuals, and more.
+It's used to create a wide variety of hypertext narratives, including games, interactive fiction, stories, websites, quizzes, resources, essays, e-poetry, divination manuals, and more.
 Twine is primarily popular with game designers, indie creators, and educators.

 {: .important-title }
 > Fun Fact